rvkoon/campervans/README.md

+Simple application that:

+- fetches a list of camperVans from fake data
-Simple application that displays a list of campervans
+- displays a list of campervans
+- display one single selected campervan

 # campervans